 and real accountability.
 In that sense, our campaign for preservation and change succeeded early, altering the debate and public perceptions before the election.

 In the near future, I warned, decisions will be

 made that change Burlington for generations.
 With a developer in charge, the

 city is on an express train to gentrification.
-But as a result of our efforts more people realize that there is an alternative: to challenge
+But as a result of our efforts more people began to realize that there is an alternative: to challenge

 complacency and question the rush to redevelop, to find sustainable solutions

 based on community values and balanced priorities, and to open up local debate

 on the big decisions ahead.

 just build our way out of problems.
 We need solutions that balance efficiency

 and growth with democracy and fairness, and create positive outcomes for all of